-Even if you're only wearing your jacket for warmth and tossing it on a rack the moment you arrive at the venue, there’s something so glamorous and fun about throwing on a faux fur shrug or a coated blazer on top of your party look.
+Even if you only pack a jacket 'just in case', tossing it on a rack the moment you arrive at the venue, there’s something so glamorous and fun about throwing on a light outwear number that perfectly matches your party look.
 As coats and jackets are often more expensive items, there will be plenty of new, used and borrowed options for you to choose from.

 Expert tip: We think about renting dresses but have you thought about renting outerwear?
 Kabra-Davies says: "While I love a good classic coat, I'm not too fussed about changing it up for every outfit.
 I do however like to rent a statement coat for a busy week of social gatherings so I'll wear it every day."